Avoiding the Pitfalls of Vanity Metrics

 For example, if you’re working to increase velocity, burn down your burn down charts, and you count your work in story points, you’ve optimized for output of features.
 You’re looking at output, rather than focusing on business level outcomes.
 A lot of the time, execs will look at a timeline roadmap and simply believe that in order to build all those features, they just need to throw more developers at it to get the output they want.

-A Bunch of Features Doesn’t Always Make the Most Compelling Product.
+A Bunch of Features Doesn’t Always Make

 Everyone knows this.
 This way of working leaves no room for discovery, no room for experimentation, and results in stressed out developers and product people and the accrual of excessive technical debt.